passportpayments/dotnet/README.md

 git clone https://github.com/passportpayments/dotnet
 ```

-### Adding lib
-To add PassportPayments.dll to your project
+### Referencing the wrapper
+Dependent library references: PassportPayments.dll, Newtonsoft.Json.dll

 * In Solution Explorer, select your Web project.
 * On the Website menu (for Web site projects) or the Project menu (for Web application projects), choose Add Reference.
 Alternatively, you can right-click the name of your Web project in Solution Explorer and then select Add Reference.
 * The Add Reference dialog box is displayed.
 * Select the Browse tab.
-* Browse to the folder that you just cloned and select PassportPayments.dll under libs folder, and then click OK.
+* Browse to the folder that you just cloned and select the dll files under libs folder, and then click OK.
 * Adding a reference in this way ensures that all file dependencies (debug files, XML document files, and so on) are copied.

 ## Getting Started
+Namespaces:
+PassportPayments.Wrapper

 Simple usage looks like:

 ```aspx-vb